kipkurui/Python4Bioinformatics/README.md

 <small><small><i>
-Introduction to Python for Bioinformatics - available from [provide link later](test.com).
+Introduction to Python for Bioinformatics - available at https://github.com/kipkurui/Python4Bioinformatics.

-This is an adaptation of the Introdcution to Python for Maths by [Andreas Ernst](http://users.monash.edu.au/~andreas) , available from  https://gitlab.erc.monash.edu.au/andrease/Python4Maths.git.
+This is an adaptation of the Introduction to Python for Maths by [Andreas Ernst](http://users.monash.edu.au/~andreas) , available from  https://gitlab.erc.monash.edu.au/andrease/Python4Maths.git.
 The original version was written by Rajath Kumar and is available at https://github.com/rajathkumarmp/Python-Lectures.

-These notes have been amended and updated for the EANBiT Introduction to Python for Bioinfomatics by Caleb Kibet and Audrey.
+These notes have been amended and updated for the EANBiT Introduction to Python for Bioinfomatics by Caleb Kibet and Audrey Mbogho.
 </small></small></i>

 # Python-Lectures